Toteya/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This script displays the first 10 lines of a file.

 ## Task 6: Line #2
-This script displays only the third line of the file /etc/passwd
+This script displays only the third line of the file iacta (in the working directoty)